cdjq/DFRobot_GR10_30/python/README.md

 - [中文版](./README_CN.md)

 The SEN0543 is an integrated gesture recognition sensor that can be used for image analysis.
-It is capable of recognizing 12 hand gestures: move up, down, left, right, forward & backward, rotate clockwise & counterclockwise, rotate clockwise & counterclockwise continuously, hover, and wave.
+It is capable of recognizing 10 hand gestures: move up, down, left, right, forward & backward, rotate clockwise & counterclockwise (continuously), hover, and wave.

 ![产品效果图](../../resources/images/SEN0543.png)